ravendb/bootcamp/src/Unit-2/lesson6/README.md

 transformers.
 You will write a program to load product information combined with the referenced supplier.

-This exercise picks up right where previous one left off.
+This exercise picks up right where the previous one left off.

 ### Step 1:  Write the model classes
 What we want to do is to learn the product name and the supplier name.
 So